Tim Aymar

 Timothy Lee Aymar (September 4, 1963 – February 13, 2023) was an American heavy metal singer.
 He was best known as the vocalist of progressive metal band Pharaoh and for his work with Chuck Schuldiner in Control Denied.
 His rise to fame began with his band, Triple-X.

 Career

-Aymar had been a vocalist since 1985 with the band 313, then he joined Triple X and released an album with them.
+Aymar had been a vocalist since 1985 with the band 313.
+He later joined Triple X and released an album with them.
 He joined Psycho Scream, where his bandmate Jim Dofka introduced him to the music of Chuck Schuldiner and his band Death.
 Schuldiner heard Aymar's voice on Psycho Scream and contacted him through his bandmate Jim Dofka.
 After a three-song audition, he joined Schuldiner's new band Control Denied as the vocalist and was known for his strong vocals in that band.

 Death

-Aymar died from a heart attack on February 13, 2023 at the age of 59.
+Aymar died in February 2023, at the age of 59.

 Awards

 Aymar's band Triple-X won the In Pittsburgh Music Awards for Best Metal Band in 1990, and was the first regional band to be awarded a national sponsorship, which was from Anheuser-Busch/Budweiser Anheuser-Busch.